Merubokkusu/Discord-S.C.U.M/wiki.md

     ],
     log=False,
 )
 >>> #the following are from a sample run I did.
-Your results will differ from these; however, the general structure of collected remains the same.
+Your results will differ from these; however, the general structure of collected remains the same (list of lists: 1st list has results from 1st task, 2nd list has results from 2nd task, etc).
 >>> len(bot._Client__gateway_server.collected)
 2
 >>> bot._Client__gateway_server.collected[0]